USEA Young Event Horse East Coast Championships

 Five-year-old Championships – 30 percent of the jumps will be at the maximum height of 3’7” to mirror the specifications for the Preliminary level

 Fair Hill International is proud to support the U.S.E.A.
-Young Event Horse East Coast Championships presented by Dubarry with the introduction of two new bronze trophies created by New Jersey artist Nancy Weimer Belden presented on mahogany bases made by Kinloch Woodworking, Ltd in Unionville, Pennsylvania.
+Young Event Horse East Coast Championships presented by Dubarry of Ireland with the introduction of two new bronze trophies created by New Jersey artist Nancy Weimer Belden presented on mahogany bases made by Kinloch Woodworking, Ltd in Unionville, Pennsylvania.

 The Wellwood bronze has been donated by Larry Metz, owner of the historic Wellwood Restaurant located in Charlestown, Maryland to the winner of the USEA Five-Year-Old Young Event Horse East Coast Championship presented by Dubarry.
 The name of the winning horse, rider & owner will be engraved on the trophy annually.